nautobot/nautobot-app-circuit-maintenance/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

+!!! warning "Developer Note - Remove Me!"
+    Detailed instructions on installing the App.
+You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

-- The plugin is compatible with Nautobot 1.2.0 and higher.
+- The plugin is compatible with Nautobot 1.4.0 and higher.
 - Databases supported: PostgreSQL, MySQL

 !!! note
     Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

 ### Access Requirements

-You will need access to an email account that receives provider maintenance notifications.
+!!! warning "Developer Note - Remove Me!"
+    What external systems (if any) it needs access to in order to work.

 ## Install Guide

 !!! note
     Plugins can be installed manually or using Python's `pip`.
-See the [nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/plugins/#install-the-package) for more details.
+See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
 The pip package name for this plugin is [`nautobot-circuit-maintenance`](https://pypi.org/project/nautobot-circuit-maintenance/).

 The plugin is available as a Python package via PyPI and can be installed with `pip`: